GxAditya/Quizardd/README.md

-# QuestionBuilder
+# Quizardd

-A modern quiz/test generator application that uses Gemini AI to create educational questions on any subject.
+A modern quiz/test generator application that uses Pollinations.AI to create educational questions on any subject.

 ## Features